tari/taricorp.net/content/posts/2023/video-squisher/index.md

 ## Client prototyping: enter SSE

 Of the requirements I had set, the goal of reporting real-time progress seemed most challenging so I investigated that first.
-I fairly quickly stumbled upon a web API that I wasn't familiar with which seemed to meet my needs [Server-sent events](https://en.wikipedia.org/wiki/Server-sent_events) (SSE).
+I fairly quickly stumbled upon a web API that I wasn't familiar with which seemed to meet my needs: [Server-sent events](https://en.wikipedia.org/wiki/Server-sent_events) (SSE).
 This API involves a client making a single HTTP request to a server, which then responds with a stream of events in a structured data format (using content type `text/event-stream`).
 At a high level, the flow of [using an `EventSource`](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) in a browser is to:

 1. Send an HTTP request to a server
 2. Handle messages as they are sent from the server.
 Each message has up to four fields that the client can interpret: